fmerg/pymerkle/docs/storage.rst

             super().__init__(algorithm, security)

-        def _store_data(self, entry):
+        def _encode_leaf(self, entry):
-            # Store data by increasing index counting from one
+            # Customize the binary format of entries
             ...

-        def _get_blob(self, index):
-            # Use index to access the data and convert it to bytes
+        def _store_leaf(self, entry, blob, value):
+            # Store entry along with its binary format and hash value
             ...

+        def _get_leaf(self, index):
+            # Return the hash value stored at the specified position
+            ...

         def _get_size(self):
-            # Return the current size of the storage
+            # Return the current size of storage
             ...

-Use ``_store_data`` to, say, insert data into a database and ``_get_blob`` to customize its binary format, so that it becomes amenable to hashing operations.
-Below the exact protocol which is to be implemented:
+Below the exact protocol that is to be implemented:

 .. code-block:: python